kasimali-dhuka/express-forge/README.md

 npm run watch
 ```

-#### 11. Can I contribute to express-forge?
+#### 12. Can I contribute to express-forge?

 Yes, contributions are welcome!
 Please read the contributing guidelines (add a link to your contributing guidelines if available).

-#### 12. Where can I report issues or suggest features?
+#### 13. Where can I report issues or suggest features?

-You can report issues or suggest features on the GitHub Issues page.
+You can report issues or suggest features on the GitHub Issues page or you can join our [discord](https://discord.com/invite/yUMEtkrq) channel for futher discussion.

 ## License